Cup-Of-JavaScript/javascript-express-api-postgres-2/Assignments.md

 ]
 ```

-# Ex 4.
-Get Accounts for User
+# Ex.
+4 Get Accounts for User
 Create the following API endpoint:

 ```